lawtatfaitony/DataGuardVI/README.md

  ### It can be applied to all of Industies.

+# Attendance and Salary System Bisic on Cloud
+                                              Architecture by Tony Law

 ###Overview of Attendance and Salary System Functions
 ### System Authority
 Authority management and function appointment.